Request for Proposal

 • A grant is approved contingent on CCRF terms and conditions

-To be considered for funding by CCRF your project must:
+To be considered for CCRF funding in this RFP cycle, your project must:

-• At least one Canadian Doctor of Chiropractic (DC) team member residing in Canada is required
+• At least one Canadian team member, residing in Canada is required

-• Canadian project lead is preferred but not required
+• A Canadian project lead is preferred but not required

 • A PhD is beneficial but not required if sufficient research, publication experience and institutional support can be demonstrated